weiliangliu0/weiliangliu0.github.io/_pages/about.md

 <h2>Research Interests</h2>
 <p>
-My primary research interests lie in the design and control of service systems under stochastic evolution and imperfect information using tools from stochastic modeling, diffusion approximation, optimal control and robust optimization, with applications in drone delivery, emergency medical response and call center staffing & scheduling.  </p>
+My primary research interests lie in the design, control and learning of service systems under stochastic evolution and imperfect information.
+I am particularly interested in systems that involve emerging technologies and novel bussiness models. <br>
+Methodologies: stochastic modeling, diffusion approximation, optimal control, dynamic programming, robust optimization <br>
+Applications: drone delivery, emergency medical response, call center staffing & scheduling.  </p>

 <!--<p>
 I have been particularly interested in service systems that involves emerging technologies and novel bussiness models such as drones, volunteer crowdsroucing Apps and on-demand workforce, and I seek to provide insights into the rich interactions between different entities and between different control levers in these systems.